reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,277|7,985|0.90|96.3%|3.7%|

 The Kappa value for this model was 0.90.
-This would indicate that there is a very good agreement of the results in the model.
+This would indicate that there is a perfect agreement of the results in the model.
 The results from the OFC2.rf2 Random Forest model was marginally better than the results from the OFC2.rf Random Forest model.

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109396036-17101400-78dc-11eb-823f-6b42fca42086.png">